Protecting Ebeye from storm erosion and wave overtopping

 In 2016, the RMI Ministry of Works appointed Royal HaskoningDHV as the lead designer on the Ebeye Coastal Protection Engineering Design and Construction Supervision project, operating as part of the Pacific Resilience Program (PREP).

 Phase 1 of the project required the provision of documentation, including a level of service report, a concept design report, a multi-criteria analysis, design investigation protocols, and a preliminary design report.
+Our services also encompass environmental and social safeguards, ensuring sustainable and responsible project development.

 As part of our research, we discovered that the ground levels at Ebeye were approximately 0.5 metres lower than previously reported – prompting a new coastal risk assessment.
 These findings were then incorporated into the coastal protection designs.